 If you do not know how to go about it, we have rounded up the ten best environment-friendly ways to commute to work.

 Investing in an electric scooter for adults, or a hybrid car is a smart way to reduce carbon emission.
 Besides this, you can get premium space for parking that can save you tonnes of money you give on taxes.
 If you are looking for an e-scooter that is legal to operate on the roads in the US check out this list by HoverPatrol.

 2. Walk, Jog or Bike to Work & Take your Reusables

 This commute way is, without a doubt, one of the lowest carbon emission options for travelling to the office.
 If you are healthy and do not live in the war zone or in the area that has interstate highways, covering a mile distance by walk is not difficult.

 Try biking or two-wheelers to make commuting easy.
 If the idea intimidates you, pair up with an experienced cyclist until you gain riding confidence.

 Additionally, if you want to contribute further, you can reduce waste while commuting by making sure you pack reusables, like water bottles and coffee mugs.
 There are plenty of more eco-friendly tips like this available, we suggest you visit Puratium.com, an information hub focusing on zero waste, eco-friendly products, vegan fashion, and much more.

 Commuting does not necessarily mean that you have to drive to work.
 There are plenty of options to get to work, and using public transport is one way to make it eco-friendly.

 Not only does it save your environment by cutting down carbon emission but also your money.
-In addition, it has other commuter benefits as you can read, relax and meditate if you are stuck in the traffic jam.
-The extra walk you do to go to catch ferry, train, subway or bus, it can be healthy for your body.
+In addition, it has other commuter benefits as you can read, relax and meditate if you are stuck in a traffic jam.
+The extra walk you do to go to catch a ferry, train, subway or bus can be healthy for your body.

 4. Shared Ride-Hailing